srose99/frameworks_and_languages_module/docs/future/WebProgrammingFrameworks.md

 ---

 ## Equipment you need to bring to class
-•	We will be using linux containers to develop and test software
+* We will be using linux containers to develop and test software
-•	A cloud based IDE will be used to support your work both on and off campus o	(GitPod (historically) was the recommend online cloud IDE but their pricing model has changed.
-GitHub-CodeSpaces should be investigated as CCCU in 2023 had an education licence) o	Cloud based development environments are becoming common practice for industry development. o	Some students may wish to setup their own equipment for native development environment (Docker Desktop)
+* A cloud based IDE will be used to support your work both on and off campus
+    * Cloud based development environments are becoming common practice for industry development.
+* Some students may wish to setup their own equipment for native development environment (e.g. DockerDesktop)

 ---